 Wednesday 12 October 2022

 Intrepid teams of 3Ls members took part in a Mystery walk in support of the Courtyard Pantry on 12 October, exploring a fun 2.5 mile trail through the Claypits Nature Reserve, the Forth & Clyde Canal and some hidden corners of the neighbouring area.

 Our Walk started outside the Courtyard Pantry and ended at the Charity's new premises, Toshie’s Café, on Garscube Road.
 Participants were set a challenge of solving a range of clues along the circular route which meant everyone worked up an appetite to enjoy home-made soup plus cakes with a cuppa at the café, before the solutions to all the clues were revealed by Trail Master Bill Kennedy.

 Thanks are due to everyone who organised or took part in a fun day out in support of a very good cause and to Sharon and Laura of the Pantry team who delighted us with a selection of delicious home-made treats at the end of the trail!

 Afternoon Tea at the Pantry

-A fun afternoon was enjoyed by everyone, with a chance to take part in some party games including an Afternoon Tea-themed Bingo game!
+A fun afternoon was enjoyed by everyone, which included a chance to take part in some party games, including an Afternoon Tea-themed Bingo game!

 About the Courtyard Pantry